-- You must be a citizen of India.
+- Candidate must be a citizen of India.

-- You should be between 21-37 years of age depending on the category you fall under:
+- They should be between 21-37 years of age depending on the category they fall under:

-- General candidates must be 21-32 years of age.
+- General candidates must be between 21 to 32 years of age including 21 and 32.

 Full Form of SSC

-The full form of SSC is Staff Selection Commission.
-They conduct government exams to recruit the workforce for many posts and vacancines in offices and organisations under the Government of India.
+The full form of SSC is the Staff Selection Commission.
+They conduct government exams to recruit the workforce for many posts and vacancies in offices and organizations under the Government of India.
 These include exams such as SSC CGL and SSC MTS exams.
 The SSC CGL exam stands for the Combined Graduate Level exam; it's essential for recruiting suitable candidates for non-technical and non-gazetted posts in Group B or Group C cadre for departments, offices, and ministries under the Government of India.
-These exams are very immensely competitive and lucrative.
-Ergo, the number of applicants appearing for these exams is high.
+These exams are very immensely lucrative and competitive; the number of applicants appearing for the exams is high.
 Lakhs of candidates appear for the recruitment exam for thousands of vacancies annually.

-To be eligible for SSC CGL, candidates must satisfy the following criteria:
+To be eligible for SSC CGL, candidates must satisfy the below criteria:

-- You must hold a Bachelor's degree in any discipline from a recognised institution.
+- One must hold a Bachelor's degree in any discipline from a recognized institution.

-- You must be between 18-32 years of age.
+- Candidates must be between 18-32 years of age.
 Your age during your Class 10/12 studies are considered as well.

-- You must be an Indian citizen, a subject of Nepal or Bhutan, or a Tibetan refugee who moved to India before 1962.
+- The candidate must be an Indian citizen, a subject of Nepal or Bhutan, or a Tibetan refugee who moved to India before 1962.

-Those who meet the exam's criteria, and pass it with high marks get to apply for jobs including, but not limited to, assistants, customs examiner, multitasking staff, junior clerks, income tax inspectors, subinspectors in narcotics, and much more.
+Those who meet the exam's criteria and pass it with high marks get to apply for jobs including, but not limited to, assistants, customs examiner, multitasking staff, junior clerks, income tax inspectors, sub-inspector in narcotics, and much more.

 Full Form of UPSC

-The full form of UPSC is Union Public Service Commission.
-It is a government body that holds the responsibility of conducting the Civil Service Examinations in India.
-UPSC exam is the most prestigious exam in India, and has been since its inception.
-Should you go after a respectable government job or position in a government organisation in India, then the go-to exam to pass in would be the UPSC exam.
+The full form of UPSC is the Union Public Service Commission.
+It is a government body that holds the suits and responsibilities of conducting the Civil Service Examinations in India.
+UPSC exam is the most prestigious exam in India and has been since its inception.
+Should you go after a respectable government job or position in a government organization in India, then the go-to exam to pass would be the UPSC exam.

 Full Form of IAS

-- You must be an Indian citizen, a subject of Nepal or Bhutan, or a Tibetan refugee who came to India before January 1962.
+- One must be an Indian citizen, a subject of Nepal or Bhutan, or a Tibetan refugee who came to India before January 1962.